snajd/appcontrol/docs/labs/module_2/lab1.md

   <PlatformID>{2E07F7E4-194C-4D20-B7C9-6F44A6C5A234}</PlatformID>
 ```

-The above snippet that we copied from Microsoft is clearly in Single Policy Format.
-We will need to convert it before we use it.
+The top snippet above that we copied from Microsoft is clearly in Single Policy Format.
+We will need to convert it to Multiple Policy Format before we can use it.

-If we scroll down a bit further in `C:\Policys\MSRecommendedDriverBlockList.xml` we come to another intresting part:
+If we scroll down a bit further in `C:\Policys\Mod2Lab1-MSRecommendedDriverBlockList.xml` we come to another intresting part:

 ```xml
  <Allow ID="ID_ALLOW_ALL_2" FriendlyName="" FileName="*" />